 Learning a language means practising all four skills – listening, speaking, reading, and writing – equally.
-For our brain to acquire language, it needs to recognise a word when coming across it on a page and in a conversation, in order to be able to then either write it or speak it.
+For our brain to acquire language, it needs to recognise a word when coming across it on a page and in a conversation, in order to be able to either write it or speak it.

-If your car only has two wheels you won’t be able to drive it far nor well.
+If your car only has two wheels, you won’t be able to drive it far nor well.
 And, most likely, you will soon stop trying.
-Similarly, if you only know how to write and read a word, you’re unlikely to either speak it or recognise it when you hear it.
+Similarly, if you only know how to write and read a word, you’re unlikely to either speak it, or recognise it, when you hear it.

 On the other hand, if you practise all four skills consistently, even if it’s half an hour a day, you will soon make progress and drive your car, slowly at first but, gradually, as you grow more confident, faster and faster.

-Don't hesitate to send me your questions about language learning.
+Don't hesitate to send me your questions.